MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Export-ActivityExplorerData.md

 ```

 ### -Filter3
 The Filter3 parameter filters the data to export.
-This parameter has the same syntax requirements as the Filter1 parameter, the same OR behavior for multiple values in the same parameter, and the same AND behavior for multiple parameters.
+This parameter has the same syntax requirements as the Filter1 parameter, the same OR behavior for multiple values in the same parameter, and the same AND behavior for multiple filter parameters.

 Use this parameter only if you're also using the Filter2 and Filter1 parameters in the same command.